LiquidSmokeX64/coffeelinux/README.md

 Features:
 1. Pure Arch foundation using official repos (and a little AUR here and there)
-2. A Cinnamon Desktop Environment (Always the latest version)
+2. A Cinnamon/Gnome Desktop Environment (Always the latest version)
 4. Linux Mint Themes, Sounds, Icons, and Backgrounds.
 5. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)
 6. Chrome Preinstalled via AUR (not Firefox)